Is your blog a sight for sore eyes?

 And with the pressing need to go mobile-friendly, parallax scrolling is much easier to maneuver on a smartphone than clicking.

-It creates a fun and memorable user experience and is a sure-fire way to tweak your blog for 2015.
-Be sure to check out these 6 Genesis Child Themes With Parallax Scrolling for your blog.
+It creates a fun and memorable user experience and is a sure-fire way to tweak your blog.

 Update your social sharing buttons